How to Wildly Improve Your Quality of Product or Services

 • Keep track of problems.
 It’s easy to write off minor issues as a one-off, but small problems with quality or processes can be symptoms of more significant, systemic problems you must address.

-Keeping track of every problem you run into with your product or service can help you identify areas for improvement over time, even if the source is a user or employee error.
+Keeping track of every issue you encounter with your product or service can help you identify areas for improvement over time, even when the source is a user or employee error.

 • Always be learning.
-Continuing education is the best way to stay on top of new trends, giving you a new perspective on your product that you didn’t have before.
+Continuing education is the best way to stay on top of new trends, giving you a fresh perspective on your product.
 In addition, you can discover new directions to take your business and know about potential updates that will need to be made due to technological advances or market changes.

 Participating in trade shows, attending conferences, and taking online classes can help your company grow.
 In addition, this will help you naturally identify areas for product improvement over time.